voxpupuli/puppet-nginx/.github/CONTRIBUTING.md

 [rspec-puppet](http://rspec-puppet.com/) before then feel free to ask about how best to test your new feature.

+To run the linter, the syntax checker and the unit tests:

+    bundle exec rake test

 To run your all the unit tests

     bundle exec rake spec SPEC_OPTS='--format documentation'